View All 1838 Capped Bust Half Dollar

 Description

 The 1838 Capped Bust Half Dollar is a half dollar produced at the Philadelphia Mint as part of the Capped Bust Half Dollars 1807-1839 series.
-Total mintage reached 3.5 million.
-The obverse features Liberty facing left wearing a mob cap or turban, designed by John Reich who worked as an indentured servant at the Mint, while the reverse displays a heraldic eagle with shield on breast, olive branch and arrows in talons, with a banner reading E PLURIBUS UNUM within a motto scroll.
-Designed by Christian Gobrecht.
+The U.S. Mint produced 3.5 million examples, making this the highest mintage among 3 variants, accounting for 100% of the year's production.
+The obverse features Liberty facing left wearing a mob cap or turban, designed by John Reich who worked as an indentured servant at the Mint and the reverse displays a heraldic eagle with shield on breast, olive branch and arrows in talons, with a banner reading E PLURIBUS UNUM within a motto scroll.
+The 1838-O Half Dollar, with only about 20 examples known, is one of the most famous U.S. coin rarities — the first half dollar struck at the New Orleans Mint.
+Struck at the original U.S. Mint facility, in continuous operation since 1792.
+Estimated market value ranges from $105 to $3.5K depending on grade and condition.
 Struck in 90% silver, 10% copper, weighing 13.36 grams, 30 mm in diameter, with a reeded edge.
 Cataloged as PCGS #6177.
-John Reich's Capped Bust Half Dollar is one of the most variety-rich series in U.S. A cornerstone of U.S. type collecting.
-Overton die varieties provide deep specialization.
-The 1807 is the first year and the 1838-O (only 20 known) is an extreme rarity.

 External References